MrBigTree/study-note-cp-level2/linux.md

 the -s option: silent option to enter text that is not displayed

 Arithmetic Evaluation
 - Themost robust and compact syntax uses double parenthesis.
   - (( TotIncome = DivIncome + Income ))
   - (( TotalDeduction = TaxPaid + RRSP ))
   - (( Age = 35 ))
   - c=$(( a + b )) Note: spaces are not allowed before and after the assignment operator.
   - (( c = $((a + b)) )), Note: spaces allowed, redundant syntax, but can be used for a lengthy evaluation.
 Verify the variable c, by echo $c
+- The line (( g = 0 )) is correct, it is an arithmetic evaluation, variables do not need to be preceded by a $ sign.
+The $ sign is optional in an arithmetic evaluation.

 Using Quotation
+- $()
+  - command evaluation, e.g. $(pwd)
+  - command substitution (save result of a command to a variable), e.g. today=$( date )
+- $((expression)): $ with double brackets.
+Arithmetic expansion is a way to perform mathematical operations in Bash.
+The expression inside the double parentheses is evaluated and replaced with the result of the mathematical operation
+- "": double quote
+  - allow command expansion, e.g. echo "$(pwd)"
+  - allow variable expansion, e.g. echo "$a"
+  - allow arithmetic expansion, e.g. echo "$(( 1 + 2 ))"
+- '': single quote: prevent expansion, will literally print what inside, except another pair of single quote inside
+- backquote ``: command substitution, e.g. today=`date`

+Using Quotation and $(), (())Examples
 - echo pwd: This will simply print the string "pwd" on the terminal.
 It does not execute the pwd command to print the current working directory.

-- echo $pwd: This will print the value of the environment variable $pwd if it is set.
-If $pwd is not set, it will print an empty string.
+- echo $pwd: It will print a empty string if not set pwd as a environment variable.
+This will print the value of the environment variable $pwd if it is set.

-- echo $(pwd): This will execute the pwd command to print the current working directory, and then print the output on the terminal.

 - echo "$((pwd))": This will attempt to perform arithmetic evaluation on the string "pwd", but since "pwd" is not a numeric value, it will produce an error.
 - echo '$(pwd)': This will print the literal string $(pwd) on the terminal without executing the pwd command.
+- echo $(pwd): This will execute the pwd command to print the current working directory, and then print the output on the terminal.
 - echo "$(pwd)": This will execute the pwd command to print the current working directory, and then print the output on the terminal.
 The $() syntax is used to execute a command and capture its output.
+- echo 1+1: 1+1
+- echo 1 + 1: 1 + 1

-- echo `1+3`:
+- echo "1+1": 1+1
-- echo $pwd:
+- echo '$(1+1)':$(1+1)
-- echo"$((1+3))":
+- echo '$((1+3))': $((1+3))

+- echo ((1+1)): syntax error
+- echo $(1+1): command not found

-- echo '$(1+3)':
+- echo "$((1+3))": 4
-echo "$(1+3)"
+- echo $((1+1)): 2

+- echo "$(1+1)": command not found
+- echo `1+1`:command not found
+- echo `$((1+1))`: 2: command not found;
+built-in variables
+- env: display environment variables
+- ps -u: display all running process
+- echo $$: identiy the curent process ID
+- echo $PPID: identify the process ID of the parent process
-- echo `1+3`:
+- echo $PS1: display the first command line prompt.

-- $?: This variable contains the exit status of the last executed command.
+- echo $?: This variable contains the exit status of the last executed command.
 The exit status is an integer value between 0 and 255 that indicates whether the command succeeded or failed.
 A value of 0 indicates success, while any other value indicates an error.
-- $0: This variable contains the name of the currently running shell or script.
+- echo $0: This variable contains the name of the currently running shell or script.
 For example, "myscript.sh".
-- $#: This variable contains the number of arguments passed to a script or function.
+- echo $#: This variable contains the number of arguments passed to a script or function.
 For example, if you run a script with the command "myscript.sh arg1 arg2 arg3", $# would contain the value "3".

+Process
+- Run a script in the back ground, type: myscript.sh &

 ## 12 Array

-Declaring an Array
+1. Declaring an Array
+- zero based index
+- use space to seperate elements by default
 - orchid=(brassavola brassia cattleya cymbidium dendrobium encyclia  laelia masdevallia miltonia odontoglossum oncidium paphiopedilum phalaenopsis)

+2. access an array
+- Elements of an array can be accessed using the syntax: echo ${orchid[0]}

+3. length of an array and length of an element in an array
+- The command echo ${#orchid[*]} will display the total number of elements in the array, i.e., 13.
+-The length of 2nd element in the array is given by: echo ${#orchid[1]}